Up Here 12 Is Coming to Sudbury This August—and It's Got Something to Say

 @candids_worldwide; Brandon Michael Gray@brandonmichaelgray

-That means attendees will not only be able to see the creation of new murals and any of the 50 live shows taking place across 15 live music venues (including duelling late-night shows), but can immerse themselves in projected videos, sculptures of giant alien flowers and even discover artsy surprises in unexpected places (such as behind out-of-order porta-potties).
+Attendees will not only be able to see the creation of new murals and any of the dozens of live shows taking place across multiple live music venues (including duelling late-night shows), but can immerse themselves in projected videos, sculptures of giant alien flowers and even discover artsy surprises in unexpected places (such as behind out-of-order porta-potties).

 It will also be an opportunity to celebrate the event’s decade-long legacy, with guided tours of some of the 90+ public artworks that have been created since the festival’s launch.
 Among these: Canada’s largest mural by RISK and a portrait by Kevin Ledo of famous Sudbury native Alex Trebek on the wall of his childhood school.